New York City Guide

 16. Bolognese at Emilio's Ballato

-Don’t let the stuffy size of this iconic spot fool you into thinking it’s nothing special.
+Don’t let the stuffy size of this iconic NYC food spot fool you into thinking it’s nothing special.
 If you look closely, you’ll notice that its walls are actually lined with dozens of photos of A-list celebrities and public figures eating at its tables, shaking hands with its notorious owner, Emilio Vitolo.
-If you look even closer, you’ll notice that Emilio Vitolo is actually sitting pretty close to you, either in his front corner chair, or wandering throughout the narrow space.
+If you look even closer, you’ll notice that Emilio Vitolo is actually sitting pretty close to you, either in his front corner chair or wandering through the narrow space.

-Emilio’s Ballato is the epitome of the traditional, old-school Italian restaurant, where the menu is short, the ingredients are fresh and the dishes are fantastic.
-Though the menu may change from time to time, a classic, hearty beef, pork and veal Bolognese is usually always on the menu, and you surely won’t find a more authentic New York food elsewhere.
+With a humble menu of fantastic NYC foods made with fresh ingredients, Emilio’s Ballato is the epitome of the traditional, old-school Italian restaurant.
+Though the menu may change from time to time, a classic, hearty beef, pork and veal Bolognese is usually featured, and you surely won’t find a more authentic New York food elsewhere.

 Emilio’s Ballato | 55 E. Houston St., New York, NY 10012 | $$$